Safe Water & Sanitation for Zambia & Mozambique

 Improve health by reducing waterborne diseases

-Activities» » Deliver hygiene promotion sessions after which each household will build their own sanitation facilities.
+» Support hygiene promotion sessions & households building their own sanitation facilities.

-» » Support local enterprises by contracting independent manual well drilling teams to install each well
+» Support local enterprise by contracting independent manual well drilling teams to install the new wells.

 Household health surveys collected at every village visit will demonstrate a reduction in waterborne diseases.

-» » Support menstrual hygiene management education in schools & villages to reduce girls' absenteeism due to menstruation
+» Support menstrual hygiene management education to break taboos & reduce girls' absenteeism due to menstruation.

-> Reduce waterborne diseases by 80% & school absenteeism by 40%
+1. Reduce waterborne diseases by at least 80%

->Lasting access to safe water & sanitation for aprox 3000 people
+3. Lasting access to safe water, sanitation & hygiene for 2600 people

-Data collected at visits to communities/schools before, during & after support including health, school attendance, pump functionality, & the number of sanitation facilities will inform outcomes
+Data collected at visits before, during & after support including health, school attendance, pump functionality, & the number of sanitation facilities will inform outcomes.
+Photos videos and case studies will show more time for school, work and farming.

 The rainy season can affect the completion of water-points as it prevents village access.
 We aim to complete all water-points before the start of the rainy season.
 Community involvement is essential and without it, sanitation and hygiene behaviours do not change and the safe water-point falls into disrepair.
 We mitigate this by harnessing the village’s capacity: a Committee is formed to oversee changes, and the village contributes gravel and labour for the water-point.